ishank-arora/tas-smartnic/README.md

 BlueTAS is an implementation of offloading the fast and slow path of TAS from the CPU of the host machine to the cores of a SmartNIC.

+Here is our [report](Report.pdf) the details BlueTAS' functionality.

 ## Overview

 The repo consists of three main components - `lib`, `tas_host` and `tas_nic`.
 The interaction between the three and the application can be summarized in the following figure: